Brussels is the capital city of Belgium with the city population of 1 million inhabitants.

 OVERALL RISK : MEDIUM

 The everlasting question of all tourists once they decide to visit a certain city is whether it is safe or dangerous.
-All in all, Brussels is considered a safe city with the safety score of 60%.
+All in all, Brussels is considered a safe city with a safety score of 60%.

 TRANSPORT & TAXIS RISK : MEDIUM